rust-lang/generic-associated-types-initiative/mvp/concern-too-rough.md

 > And yeah the UX could be better :( I can't speak for everyone but as someone who tries to make diagnostics PRs when I hit issues and have the time/energy, I personally can't really kick the tires if I can't use the feature in my libraries, and thus don't have a very natural path to find pain points to.

 More generally, Rust's entire history has been one of taking complex features, exposing them, and sanding down the edges over time -- and sometimes stalling out for an extended period of time.
 And yet, it's hard to come up with an example where it would've been better to hold off on stabilization.
-Take async fundtions: when stabilized, they had many diagnostic rough edges, and still do.
+Take async functions: when stabilized, they had many diagnostic rough edges, and still do.
+And yet, it's clearly good that they're available.

-This is very much true of async functions,and yet.
-Trying to get *everything